its-dirg/VOPaaS/README.md

 # Metadata

+In addition to generating the proxy metadata with the [SATOSA `make_saml_metadata.py` script](https://github.com/its-dirg/SATOSA/tree/master/doc#metadata), metadata for all backends must be generated to mirror the backing providers defined in the backend plugins.

 ## Generate proxy frontend metadata
 The script **make_vopaas_metadata.py \<proxy_config_path\>** will generate metadata files for the proxy frontend.
 Each file represents one of the target IDP/OP and contains some gui information